Not All Job Data Sources Are Created Equal

 The counterintuitive decline from 2022 to 2023 reflects a source composition shift, not a data quality failure.
 One of our largest feeds had near-100% salary coverage in 2022 but experienced a format change.
 When we isolate Indeed specifically, salary coverage improved from 51.1% in 2022 to 88.8% in 2023.

 This is a critical lesson: aggregate metrics can obscure source-level trends.
 A single source's format change can swing overall coverage by 10+ percentage points.
-For sources without stated salary, our prediction model fills the gap with under 15% MAPE when state, zip code, and SOC code are available.
+For sources without stated salary, our prediction model fills the gap when state, zip code, and SOC code are available.

 The ATS Advantage